Endocrinology is a branch of the medicine that focuses on disorders of the endocrine system and hormones.

 Several winners of the Nobel Prize for research in the field of endocrinology are outlined below.

-Some recent breakthroughs and current research areas in the field of endocrinology are:
+Some recent breakthroughs and current research areas in the field of endocrinology include:

 - The link between obesity and type 2 diabetes